 - Family histories of abuse and feeling the need to reach out and spend time with people you shouldn’t

 If you are depressed for any reason during the holiday, the first thing to realize is that there is not anything wrong with you.

 What can you do to cope with depression during the holidays?

-There are a few things that can help you handle depression during the holidays.
-First, it is important to understand what depression is.
+A few things can help you handle depression during the holidays.

 While depression is treatable, it won’t suddenly vanish because it is time to eat turkey and decorate the Christmas tree.

 Living in the moment is a big help when living with anxiety.

 Finding support for holiday depression